Why Do Women Stay In Abusive Relationships?

 Used to abusive nature.

-As strange as it sounds some victims of abusive relationships just get used to the nature of the relationship and just carry on.
+As strange as it sounds, some victims of abusive relationships just get used to the nature of the relationship and carry on.
 They get used to how they are treated by their partners and this becomes the norm.
 It is important to note that some forms of abuse are very subtle and can be hard to identify.
-The problem with accepting an abusive partner is that the problem can only get worse and this leaves the victim very unhappy and trapped in a relationship that brings them a lot of pain.
+The problem with accepting an abusive partner is that the problem can only get worse and this leaves the victim very unhappy and trapped in a violent relationship that brings them a lot of pain.

 Lack of support system.

 Sometimes the lack of a supportive structure forces women to remain in abusive relationships.
 It is difficult for a victim to make a change without any external influences.
 And sometimes even if they want to, they have no one to turn to and no one to talk to about the problems they are facing.
-Without this support structure, they are forced to remain in a difficult position because they don’t have the advice and encouragement they need in order to make a change.
+Without this support structure, they are forced to remain in a difficult position because they don’t have the advice and encouragement they need to make a change.

 Obligated to relationships and family.

 Another reason why women choose to remain in an abusive relationship is that they feel obligated to the family.
 People might choose to remain in an abusive relationship because they don’t want to leave their partners or children.
-They cannot justify breaking up with family for their own comfort and happiness so they remain in an abusive situation in the belief that it’s better for everyone if they remain together.
+They cannot justify breaking up with family for their comfort and happiness so they remain in an abusive situation in the belief that it’s better for everyone if they remain together.
 This is a difficult position to be in but again remaining in an abusive relationship has a serious impact on everyone involved including the children and the best thing for everyone is to remove them from such a toxic environment.

 Feel responsible for their partners.